 His book Truth of Scientific Journalism was awarded the Japanese Association of Science & Technology Journalist prize in 2017.
 He previously worked at national newspaper Mainichi Shimbun as a correspondent in Washington, D.C., a head of the division of science and environment news, a deputy managing editor, and an editorial board member.
 He graduated from the Faculty of Liberal Arts at the University of Tokyo, majoring in history of science and philosophy of science.
 His research profile is here.

 He previously worked at ASCII Corporation as an editor of books and magazines, worked at IBM, founded Atmark IT Inc., and served as the CEO at ITmedia Inc.

-He has a Bachelor of Societies and International Studies at Hitotsubashi University and a Master of Societies and Political Science at The Open University of Japan.
-He published several books about Journalism, U.S. politics and Fact-checking, e.g.The Real Face of Trump Kingdom, What is Fact-Checking (co-written by Yanai, Hitofumi).
+He earned a BA of Social Studies at Hitotsubashi University and a MA of Political Science at The Open University of Japan.
+He was a visiting journalist at American University.
+He has published numerous books about journalism, U.S. politics and fact-checking, e.g.The Truth of Trump Kingdom, Frontline of Fact-Checking.